-- Reading on paper is associated with better reading comprehension for students^{8,9} and better understanding of chronological details of text, particularly for longer and more complex texts.10 - Reading on paper also promotes better focus11 and presents fewer distractions since paper texts have no bells and whistles. - When reading on paper, students get a stronger sense of how well they actually understand the text.12 - Paper reading puts less stress on the brain.13 esource
+- Reading on paper is associated with better reading comprehension for students and better understanding of chronological details of text, particularly for longer and more complex texts. - Reading on paper also promotes better focus and presents fewer distractions since paper texts have no bells and whistles. - When reading on paper, students get a stronger sense of how well they actually understand the text. - Paper reading puts less stress on the brain.

-Check out the references mentioned here:
+mentioned here:

-Benefits of Pencil and Paper What Can We Do To Build Better Brains?
+Benefits of Pencil and Paper

+What Can We Do To Build Better Brains?